 According to commercial shipping experts, the Suez Canal is ready for reopening-and has been since at least mid-January.

-According to commercial shipping experts, the Suez Canal is ready for reopening-and has been since at least mid-January.
+Background: According to commercial shipping experts, the Suez Canal is ready for reopening-and has been since at least mid-January.
 But frustration continues to mount among officials of companies with ships still trapped as Egypt repeatedly delays the official reopening to commercial traffic.

 President Anwar Sadat and Foreign Minister Ismail Fahmy have said the canal will remain closed until Israel pulls back its forces beyond artillery range "to safeguard navigation".
 And Mashhour Ahmed Mashhour, Chairman of the Suez Canal Authority, has reaffirmed that, while the canal technically is ready for reopening, the Government will time the move to underscore its political aims.